Modern Slavery Act 2015, annual transparency statement

 We also require our suppliers, both current and prospective, to achieve certain standards in areas such as information risk, management of employees, legislative compliance, business continuity and environmental standards.
 If we identify a supplier or prospective supplier as being at risk of not achieving these standards (including in relation to compliance with the Modern Slavery Act 2015) then we work with them to address the risks.
 If we are not able to agree a resolution, this may lead to us ending our relationship with them.

 We have reviewed our entire procurement process to ensure consistency in our approach to engaging with suppliers and more transparency of their ways of working.
-We are placing a greater emphasis on corporate responsibility, environmental and diversity requirements.
-These reviews are ongoing. and as part of that process we have:
+We place a greater emphasis on corporate responsibility, environmental and diversity requirements.
+These reviews are ongoing so that we can ensure continuous improvement.
+As part of our ongoing work in this area, we:

-- Completed a risk review of our existing supply chain to specifically assess potential modern slavery risks, this included reviewing the nature of the work our suppliers do for us, whether that involves the provision of skilled or unskilled labour and also assessing individual suppliers based on an evaluation of their own practices and procedures;
+- Continuously review our existing supply chain to specifically assess potential modern slavery risks, this includes reviewing the nature of the work our suppliers do for us, whether that involves the provision of skilled or unskilled labour and also assessing individual suppliers based on an evaluation of their own practices and procedures;

-- Mapped our supply chain assessing risk against geographical location and applying methods, such as the Corruption Perception Index, to help quantify risks existing in certain countries
+- Are continuing to map our supply chain, assessing risk against geographical location and applying methods, such as the Corruption Perception Index, to help quantify risks existing in certain countries

-- Embedded our Supply Code of Conduct which gains commitment from our suppliers to adhere to our standards, including in relation to compliance with the Modern Slavery Act 2015;
+- Are continuing to embed our Supply Code of Conduct which gains commitment from our suppliers to adhere to our standards, including in relation to compliance with the Modern Slavery Act 2015;

-- Embedded a consistent approach throughout our organisation to ongoing supplier management incorporating standard governance processes and templates to ensure that risks are monitored and improved and
+- Are continuing to embed a consistent approach throughout our organisation to ongoing supplier management incorporating standard governance processes and templates to ensure that risks are monitored and improved

 Whilst we develop our approach to combating modern slavery and human trafficking we will continue to assess and manage any risks on an on-going basis.
 We will continue to apply the same high ethical standards to both our employees and suppliers with clear accountability for failing to meet them.